Every birth holds the power to shape not just a life, but a lifetime.

 (2014 – 2017)

-Almost 700 calls were received by our helpline volunteers since its inception some 9 years ago.
+Our helpline volunteers received almost 700 calls since its inception some 9 years ago.
 In the past year, we have been working diligently to create this extensive, in-depth report.
-Complete with data, information chapters and recommendations, it provides a way to monitor our (and the country’s) progress.
+Complete with data, information chapters, and recommendations, it provides a way to monitor our and the country’s progress.
 It is our intention to create an annual report from 2023 on.

 Our Supreme Court Appeal and Win –